gradientbear/notion-assistant-alexa-skill/docs/NOTION_DATABASE_TEMPLATES.md

 ### Create Database

-1. Create a new page in Notion
+1. On the same page where you created Tasks and Focus_Logs (or create a new page)
 2. Type `/database` and select "Table - Inline" or "Table - Full page"
 3. Name the database: **Energy_Logs** (exact name, case-sensitive, with underscore)